Last updated 2023-12-05

 In general, my research has been in logic and its relations with neighbouring disciplines.

-Currently, I am working mainly on relevance-sensitive truth-trees.
-In recent years I have returned to some topics that had for a long time been stored at the back of my mind.
-These include Gödel's 'master argument' for his first incompleteness theorem, a general semantic study of intelim rules for classical connectives, and an analysis of the role of those rules in intuitionistic logic.
+Currently, I am working mainly on relevance-sensitive truth-trees, and in some topics in the history of logic concerning Boole, Hamilton, Frege, and Orlov.
+In recent years I have also returned to topics that had for a long time been on shelves at the back of my mind.
+These include Gödel's 'master argument' for his first incompleteness theorem, and a semantic study of intelim rules for classical connectives.

 Logic of uncertain reasoning